pysat/pysatMadrigal/docs/supported_instruments.rst

 :py:class:`pysat.Instrument` uses Madrigal instrument codes and kindats to support the use of any of the Madrigal time-series data sets.
 There are some further constraints in that the data set's Madrigal naming convention must be parsable by pysat.
-Currently four Madrigal instrument codes are supported by this :py:class:`pysat.Instrument`.
+Currently three Madrigal instrument codes are supported by this :py:class:`pysat.Instrument`.
 When possible, using a specific instrument module is recommended, since that instrument module will have additional support (e.g., cleaning methods, experiment acknowledgements, and references).